 People are employed to work on a particular project or contract and, once this ends, they find another project or contract often with a different employer.
 This makes it difficult for individual employers to commit to offering apprenticeships, which last at least a year – sometimes a lot longer.
 Flexi-job apprenticeships have been designed to address this problem by allowing apprentices to work on a series of short contracts.

-By providing a route that reflects modern employment models, it’s hoped that flexi-job apprenticeships will not only provide new opportunities for apprentices, but they will address skill shortages (prevalent in certain sectors and regions of the country), create a skilled workforce and help sectors grow.
+By providing a route that reflects modern employment models, flexi-job apprenticeships are designed to provide additional opportunities for apprentices, in addition to addressing skill shortages (prevalent in certain sectors and regions of the country), create a skilled workforce and support growth in specific sectors.

 In competitive areas, such as certain creative careers, people often rely on having a network of contacts who can provide them with training opportunities.
-Flexi-job apprenticeships should make training for these careers more accessible to people from under-represented groups.
+Flexi-job apprenticeships are designed to make training for these careers more accessible to people from under-represented groups.

 How flexi-job apprenticeships work

-- You can register with a flexi-job apprenticeship agency.
+You need to register with an organisation which is a registered flexi-job apprenticeship agency.
 The agency will recruit and employ you directly and will arrange placements with host organisations.

-Agencies have to be approved to go on the Register of Flexi-Job Apprenticeship Agencies and new agencies will be added to this over time.
+Agencies have to be approved to go on the Register of Flexi-Job Apprenticeship Agencies.
 Agencies must meet a range of criteria so that they provide a high-quality experience for apprentices.
 They are responsible for induction, initial training, pastoral care, and coordinating placements and off-the-job training.

 Placements last at least three months each, up to the minimum duration of the apprenticeship standard.
 So, for example, if you did a level 4 flexi-job apprenticeship for software developers, you could have up to eight different employers over the two years of the programme.